benji042/chekout-web3/README.md

 ## Issues

-If you come across permission issues on Moc or Linux, run the following command in your terminal:
+If you come across permission issues when you run the `chekout` command on Mac or Linux, run the following command in your terminal:

 ```bash
 chmod +x ./dist/index.js
 ```

-if you come across permission issues on Windows, run the following command in powershell(as admin):
+if you come across permission issues when you run the `chekout` command on Windows, run the following command in powershell(as admin):

 ```bash
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned